I'm a 36-year-old mom and registered nurse. My son is 8 and he loves "Minecraft." We enjoy playing together all the time!

 Mushrooms will only spawn at a light level of 12 or less.
 They will spread up to two blocks away in all directions, including diagonally.
 All you really need to establish a mushroom farm is a decently sized area that's dark enough.

 - Begin by clearing out a room where you want your farm to be.
 If you want to grow a lot of mushrooms you should clear out a big room.
-Personally, I don't want or keep a lot of mushrooms because mushroom stew is not stackable in your inventory.
+Personally, I don't want to keep a lot of mushrooms because the mushroom stew is not stackable in your inventory.
 Keep in mind that the bigger the room, the more you'll be able to grow.

 - Next, place a few torches around.
-Ideally you'll want the light level to be between 8-12.
+Ideally, you'll want the light level to be between 8-12.
 This will prevent any hostile mobs from spawning.
 You should put a door up at the entrance of your mushroom farm, just in case you don't get the light level quite right and a mob spawns.

 - Now, place your mushrooms at least a few blocks away from one another.
 If they pop right back out after being placed, that is a sign that the space is too light.
 If the space is not dark enough, you'll need to take down some torches or dig small holes in the walls or ceiling and place the torches inside the holes.
 Doing this will decrease the light level.